tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

 - PGs as Bottlenecks
    - N° of teams growing but PGs not
 - Multiple perspectives and nescience
-   - Magnitude of influences are hard to understand
+   - Discovery of a specific piece of information is not always planned
    - Islands of knowledge
 - Information overdosis vs. missing information
    - Hard to reach out and to value what you get